andrewfenn/fendeb/README.md

     $ fendeb create

+The above creates a new folder in your home directory called fendeb where it will store all your environments.

 Or you can specify exactly what you want and skip the menu prompts

     $ fendeb create -d debian -m http://ftp.th.debian.org/debian/ -r stable -a amd64